About Harvard Ready

 Known to leap tall structures in single bounds, Yoni is a skilled acrobat with a penchant for the LSAT.

 Sort of.
 He's not really an acrobat.
 Nor can he actually leap tall structures in any number of bounds.
 But, the penchant for the LSAT thing is true.
-Very true.
 Yoni has worked with hundreds of students in both large classroom and private tutoring settings.
-Coming out with plenty of experience and countless positive reviews, Yoni helped us develop the HarvardReady program.
+Coming out with plenty of experience and countless positive reviews, Yoni developed the HarvardReady program.

 Yoni's general approach is easygoing and humorous to keep his students engaged, but thorough to ensure they have all they need to excel.
 He is known for his ability to pick apart the toughest of arguments or passages by relating them to everyday examples.

-Yoni maintains that his LSAT score of 179 (99.96th percentile) is the result of a bubbling error on his Scantron.
-We've chosen to reserve our judgment on the matter.
+Yoni maintains that his LSAT score of 179 (99.96th percentile) was the result of a bubbling error on his Scantron.
+Whether you believe him is your call.
+Update: 180 as of June, 2022! =)